jorainer/SpectraTutorials/README.md

 #### Learning objectives

+- Import and export MS data with `Spectra`.
+- Integrate MS data from different resources into an MS data analysis workflow.
+- Apply different data manipulations on MS data represented as a `Spectra` object.
 - Use `Spectra` to perform spectra matching in R.
-- Integrate MS data from different resources into an MS data analysis workflow.
-- Import and export MS data using `Spectra`.